RADFORD, M[ONA]. A[UGUSTA]. (3 Aug

 1920s – 1930s, 1950s

-work documenting the stresses and emotional demands of women's war work in
+important work documenting the stresses and emotional demands of women's war

-it: "Presenting the war as a generational experience, it stripped away
+notes of it: "Presenting the war as a generational experience, it

-the glamour associated with nursing, and captured the monotony, danger, and
+stripped away the glamour associated with nursing, and captured the monotony,

-extreme physical demands of the munitions factory, represented overwhelmingly
+danger, and extreme physical demands of the munitions factory, represented

-as a world of tiring repetition and 'deafening, stupefying, brain shattering'
+overwhelmingly as a world of tiring repetition and 'deafening, stupefying,

 published a memoir, When Days Were